 "Oh yeah."
 She smiled at him.

-In all his life, he had never seen an eviler smile.
+In all his life, he'd never seen an eviler smile.
 The other vampires didn't stand a chance.

 A moment later, Spike waved dust away from his face.
 "Uh, Buff, you think you could aim some other direction next time?
 Don't fancy dust in the hair if it's all the same to you."

-Buffy fought a smile.
-Then she jammed her stake back into her jeans, wincing as her wrist protested.
+Buffy seemed to be fighting a smile as she jammed her stake back into her jeans, wincing as her wrist no doubt protested the overly macho stunt.

 "Hurts?"
 Spike asked as he tried to stuff a piece of his shirt into the shoulder wound.